 Named after the galaxy nearest our own, Andromeda Quintet brings adventurous listening experiences to audiences of all ages.
 The group brings together five of Boston's most dynamic musicians and educators.
-Their members have performed individually with diverse ensembles throughout North America, including: Canadian Opera Company, Vermont Symphony, Albany Symphony, Rodney Marsalis Philadelphia Big Brass, and Memphis Jazz Orchestra.
-Andromeda Quintet members currently numerous faculty positions, including at: Northeastern University, Bunker Hill Community College, Dana Hall School of Music, Winchester Community Music School, and Powers School of Music.
+Their members have performed individually with diverse ensembles throughout North America, including: Boston Symphony Orchestra, Canadian Opera Company, Vermont Symphony, Albany Symphony, and Memphis Jazz Orchestra.
+Andromeda Quintet members currently hold numerous faculty positions, including at: Northeastern University, Bunker Hill Community College, Dana Hall School of Music, All Newton Music School, and Powers School of Music.
 Andromeda is committed to excellence, while exploring the expressive and technical possibilities of the brass quintet medium.
-Highlights of the 2017-18 season include performances at Belmont Day School, house concerts through Groupmuse, and the inaugural Andromeda Summer Brass Week.
+Highlights of the 2018-19 season include a recital at All Newton Music School, outreach performances at various churches and retirement communities and the second annual Andromeda Quintet Brass Week.

 Dr. Ryan Noe is a freelance trumpeter throughout New England.
 Currently he holds the position of Principal Trumpet for the Glens Falls Symphony as well as Third Trumpet with the Cape Ann Symphony.
 As a chamber musician Dr. Noe is a member of the Fenway Quintet and has also performed with the Boston University Faculty Brass Quintet, the Bay View Brass, Bala Brass, and the Western Brass Quintet.
 As an orchestral musician he has performed throughout New England with groups such as the Cape Cod Symphony, Symphony Nova, New Bedford Symphony, Boston Chamber Orchestra, Phoenix,, Alea III: Contemporary Music Ensemble, MetroWest Opera Company, and the Commonwealth Lyric Theater.